RaabiyahA/firewall_anomaly_detection/README.md

 # Accuracy of Approach

-This is an unsupervised system, so accuracy is measured in:
+This is an unsupervised system, so accuracy is measured using proxy indicators:

-Anomaly rate (≈5%)
+- Anomaly rate: ~5% of sessions flagged as anomalies
-Threat classification rules
+- Visual separation: Anomalies form clear outliers in scatter plots (e.g., Bytes vs Elapsed Time)
-Visual separation in scatter plots
+- Rule-based threat tags: Use logic like destination port and packet volume to categorize threats
-Further evaluation possible if ground truth labels become available.
+- Further evaluation: Possible with labeled data to compute precision, recall, F1-score